How to Track Form Submissions Without Google Analytics

 src="https://clickport.io/tracker.js"></script>

-Every form submission on your site is tracked automatically from that moment.
-The tracker listens for submit events on all <form> elements, captures the form's ID or name attribute, handles AJAX submissions, and sends a lightweight event to your dashboard.
-You can then create goals for specific forms (e.g., "Form submission where page URL contains /contact"), set up custom events for advanced use cases, and see conversion rates broken down by traffic source, country, or device.
+From that moment, every form submission is tracked.
+The tracker listens for submit events on all <form> elements, reads the form's ID or name, and sends a lightweight event to your dashboard.
+You make goals for specific forms ("Form submission where page URL contains /contact"), wire up custom events when you need something fancier, and read conversion rates split by source, country, or device.
+No cookie banner, no Tag Manager, no waiting two days for the numbers.

 Start your free 30-day trial.
-No credit card required.
-Add the script, submit a test form, and see the data appear in real time within minutes.
+Add the script, submit a test form, and watch it land in real time within minutes.

 David Karpik